snowman-repos/book/project_managers/README.md

 don't follow the methodology too strictly, by the letter, find your own way, important to focus on quality and take as long as is needed - the important principle is having everyone work together and having a deliverable feature at the end of each spring, not getting as much done as you can in the time available and then moving on regardless.

 - sprints = lots of mini-waterfalls

+requires every single person to be motivated and committed to the process

 some tasks will inevitably be dependent on other initial tasks. for instance content should always come first. it's a big shift in the way traditional teams work. important to do as much planning, information architecture and content planning before starting, then kick off sprints.